mlsanigeria/AI-Hacktober-MLSA/Project_1/README.md

 ## Join the Community

 We value your contributions and look forward to building this project together.
-Join our community on [insert platform/link]() to connect with fellow contributors, ask questions, and share your progress.
+Join our community on [Whatsapp](https://github.com/mlsanigeria/AI-Hacktober-MLSA/blob/main/whatsapp_communities.md) to connect with fellow contributors, ask questions, and share your progress.

 Let's work together to create a powerful building classification model that's accurate, versatile, and open for everyone to use!